We've independently reviewed this article to make sure it's as accurate as we can make it.

 And yes, many, many sites you read will tell you you need more than one, or that more than one is just fine.
 That started because of companies wanting to increase sales, and now it just gets repeated as truth.

-The truth is that too much airflow restriction, whether because of multiple filters or a single high-efficiency filter will reduce your system’s efficiency and eventually damage it, and increase your energy bills.
+Remember that too much airflow restriction, whether because of multiple filters or a single high-efficiency filter, will reduce your system’s efficiency and eventually damage it, and increase your energy bills.

 Hopefully, this answers your questions about an HVAC system that has more than one filter.